-Individual students will be asked to choose a topic in any field of High Voltage Engineering, preferably the recent development and advances and give seminar on the topic for about one hour.
-A committee consisting of at least two faculty members will assess the presentation of the seminars and award the marks to the students.
+Individual students will be asked to choose a topic in any field of Power System, preferably from outside the M.Tech syllabus and give seminar on the topic for a bout thirty minutes.
+A committee consisting of at least three faculty members specialized on different fields of engineering will assess the presentation of the seminars and award the marks to the students.
 Each student will be asked to submit two copies of a write up of the seminar talk - one copy will be returned to the student after duly certifying by the Chairman of the assessing committee and the other copy will be kept in the departmental library.